espressif/esp-rainmaker-admin-cli/README.md

 #### Check Device Certificate Registration Status

 The certificate registration process can take significant time.
-One it is finished, the super admin user will get an email with the status.
+Once it is finished, the super admin user will get an email with the status.
 The same can also be checked using the `getcertstatus` command.

 Usage: